XENONnT/straxen/docs/source/config_storage.rst

 Straxen Mongo config loader classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Both the :py:class:`utilix.mongo_storage.MongoUploader` and :py:class:`straxen.MongoDownloader` share a common parent class, the :py:class:`straxen.GridFsInterface` that provides the appropriate shared functionality and connection to the database.
-The important difference is the :py:obj:`readonly` argument that naturally has to be :py:obj:`False` for the :py:class:`utilix.mongo_storage.MongoUploader` but :py:obj:`True` for the :py:class:`straxen.MongoDownloader`.
+Both the :py:class:`utilix.mongo_storage.MongoUploader` and :py:class:`utilix.mongo_storage.MongoDownloader` share a common parent class, the :py:class:`straxen.GridFsInterface` that provides the appropriate shared functionality and connection to the database.
+The important difference is the :py:obj:`readonly` argument that naturally has to be :py:obj:`False` for the :py:class:`utilix.mongo_storage.MongoUploader` but :py:obj:`True` for the :py:class:`utilix.mongo_storage.MongoDownloader`.